mrusanov/spring-cb-hystrix/README.md

    Information about all Hystrix parameters is available [here](https://github.com/Netflix/Hystrix/wiki/Configuration).

+   - `SERVER_URL` - this property sets the URL (protocol, ip and port) of the **spring-cb-server** from which the two clients are reading;
    - `CLIENT_SERVER_READ_TIMEOUT_MILLIS` - this property sets the timeout when a client reads from the server.
-Its value is used by the `RestTemplateBuilder.setReadTimeout(readTimeoutInMilliseconds)`.
+Its value is used by the `RestTemplateBuilder.setReadTimeout(readTimeoutInMilliseconds)`. <br><br>

+   _**Note**_: All of the Environment variables have their default values, which can be checked in the Dockerfile of each client.
+For the convenience, all of these variables are set in the docker-compose too.

   ## Running the demo
   To run the demo, download the **docker-compose.yaml** file and execute: